Thomas Moore (admiral)

-Vice Admiral Thomas J. Moore (born 1959) was a senior officer in the United States Navy.
+Vice Admiral Thomas J. Moore (born 1959) is a former senior officer in the United States Navy.
 He retired from active duty on June 19, 2020, after 39 years of service.
-He currently serves as Vice President of Nuclear Operations at Huntington Ingalls Industries.
+He currently serves as Vice President of Customer Relations for the Mission Technologies Division at Huntington Ingalls Industries.

 Early life and education

 Moore graduated from the United States Naval Academy in 1981 with a Bachelor of Science in math and operations analysis.
 He also holds a degree in information systems management from George Washington University and a Master of Science and an engineer's degree in nuclear engineering from the Massachusetts Institute of Technology.

 Career

-As a surface nuclear trained officer for 13 years, Moore served in various operational and engineering billets aboard USS South Carolina (CGN-37) as machinery division officer, reactor training assistant and electrical officer; USS Virginia (CGN-38) as main propulsion assistant; USS Conyngham (DDG-17) as weapons officer; and USS Enterprise (CVN-65) as the number one plant station officer responsible for the de-fueling, refueling and testing of the ship's two lead reactor plants during her 1991–1994 refueling complex overhaul (RCOH).
+As a surface nuclear trained officer for 13 years, Moore served in various operational and engineering billets aboard USS South Carolina (CGN-37) as a machinery division officer, reactor training assistant and electrical officer; USS Virginia (CGN-38) as main propulsion assistant; USS Conyngham (DDG-17) as weapons officer; and USS Enterprise (CVN-65) as the number one plant station officer responsible for the de-fueling, refueling and testing of the ship's two lead reactor plants during her 1991–1994 refueling complex overhaul (RCOH).
 Additionally, ashore he served two years as a company officer at the United States Naval Academy.

 In 1994, Moore was selected for lateral transfer to the engineering duty officer community where he served in various staff engineering, maintenance, technical and program management positions including, carrier overhaul project officer at the Supervisor of Shipbuilding, Newport News, Virginia, where he led the overhaul of the USS Enterprise (CVN-65), USS Theodore Roosevelt (CVN-71) and the first year of the USS Nimitz (CVN-68) RCOH; assistant program manager for In-Service Aircraft Carriers (PMS 312) in the office of the Program Executive Officer, Aircraft Carriers, Aircraft Carrier Hull, Mechanical and Electrical (HM&E) requirements officer on the staff of the chief of Naval Operations Air Warfare Division (OPNAV N78); and, five years in command as the major program manager for In-Service Aircraft Carriers (PMS 312), where he was responsible for the new construction of the USS George H.W.
 Bush (CVN-77), the RCOH of the USS Dwight D. Eisenhower (CVN-69) and the USS Carl Vinson (CVN-70) and the life cycle management of all In-Service Aircraft Carriers.